Álfheimr

-In Norse cosmology, Álfheimr (Old Norse: /non/, "Land of the Elves" or "Elfland"; anglicized as Alfheim), also called "Ljósálfheimr" (Ljósálf[a]heimr /non/, "home of the Light Elves"), is home of the Light Elves.
+In Norse cosmology, Álfheimr (Old Norse: /non/, "Home of the Elves" or "Elfland"; anglicized as Alfheim), also called "Ljósálfheimr" (Ljósálf[a]heimr /non/, "home of the Light Elves"), is home of the Light Elves.

 Etymology

 Álfheimr is an Old Norse compound word formed from álfr, and heimr.

 Attestations

 Álfheim as an abode of the Elves is mentioned only twice in Old Norse texts.

 Grímnismál

 The Eddic poem Grímnismál describes twelve divine dwellings beginning the stanza 5 with: